 You see, in marketing, there are plenty of creative and useful answers.
 You might just find that holiday episode of your podcast crushed it, or you might find that it tanked.

 Either way, you’ll know for next year.

 If you hold out waiting for the “correct” answer, you’ll become paralyzed and will never move forward.

-So stop waiting for the correct answer to show itself – it likely doesn’t exist.
+Stop waiting for the correct answer to show itself; it likely doesn’t exist.

 Plan content and automate publishing to save tons of time now.

 Start your 14-day trial to get organized with CoSchedule today.